yuja/jj/docs/config.md

 You can try a different tool temporarily by doing e.g. `jj split --tool meld` or you can set the option to change the default.
-This requires that you have an appropriate tool installed, e.g. [Meld](https://meldmerge.org/) to use the `meld` diff editor.
+This requires that you have an appropriate tool installed, see for example [the instructions for using Meld](#using-meld-as-a-diff-editor).

-**Suggestion:** If possible, it is recommended to try an external diff tool like `meld` (see below for some other possibilities) for splitting commits and other diff editing, in addition to the built-in diff editor.
+**Suggestion:** If possible, it is recommended to try an external diff tool like [Meld](#using-meld-as-a-diff-editor) (see below for some other possibilities) for splitting commits and other diff editing, in addition to the built-in diff editor.
 It is good to know the capabilities of both.
 The built-in diff editor does not require external tools to be available, is faster for tasks like picking hunks, and does not require leaving the terminal.
 External tools give you the flexibility of picking out portions of lines from the diff or even arbitrarily editing the text of the files.

 If `ui.diff-editor` is a string, e.g. `"meld"`, the arguments will be read from the following config keys.